Dystopia Now

 Although monetary accommodation in the post-GFC world impaired price discovery, we mostly spoke in terms of engineered disconnects between prices and fundamentals.
 In some cases, those disconnects became patently absurd.
 For example, some European corporates saw their entire curves go negative last summer, which effectively meant that for those companies, debt had become an asset.
 Sovereigns which had no business tapping the market at all based on fundamentals were able to borrow at what, just a decade ago, would have been low rates even for a developed economy.
 And on, and on.

 But, in all cases, there was still something there.
-The prices for fixed income may not have represented the risk associated with a given borrower, and equities were of course distorted by the very same dynamics (as the voracious appetite for corporate issuance allowed management teams to plow the proceeds from record bond sales into EPS-inflation buybacks), yet through it all, sovereign borrowers still had tax bases.
+The prices for fixed income may not have represented the risk associated with a given borrower, and equities were of course distorted by the very same dynamics (as the voracious appetite for corporate issuance allowed management teams to plow the proceeds from record bond sales into EPS-inflating buybacks), yet through it all, sovereign borrowers still had tax bases.
 There was still an economy to reference.
 Corporations, even unprofitable ones, still had operations.

 Now, there's a very real sense in which the underlying "stuff" (so to speak) does not exist.
 Economies are shuttered.
 Tax payments have been delayed.
 Rather than take in revenue, governments are handing out cash.
 Businesses are idled.
 Corporate titan after corporate titan is withdrawing guidance.